Operating systems: Windows 2000, XP, 2003, Vista, 2008, 7, 2012, 8, 8.1

 The angle of this building is 6 degrees to the east.
 This information can help the residents to accurately mount a satellite dish if they don't have a compass.

 This lake is 3.7 kilometers long.
-Simply put line A onto the scale of the map and enter the length in any unit you like.
+Simply put line A onto the scale of the map and enter the length and unit (km, mi, feet etc.).
 Then you can measure distances with line B.

 If you determine plants or animals, the identification keys in your books frequently ask you for relative measures of certain features.
 If you don't have the plant or animal on hand, but have a photo instead, Golden Ratio can help you.